Alternative Break Program Mission Statement

 - Recruiting and developing your team

 - Establishing and completing your team’s goals for the civic engagement project

 - Working with the sponsor organization

 - Building and adhering to a budget

 - Securing the funding required for the civic engagement project

 ABP Student Advisory Board

 The ABP is a student-led and administrator-managed program.
 The students who lead the program make up the ABP Advisory Board.

-The Board is made up of six Columbia University students from the various schools, two of whom, the Co-Chairs, play primary leadership roles for the ABP.
-The Board works with the project leaders to develop their civic engagement projects and review and evaluate project proposals and recommend various levels of funding to the ABP Administrators.
+The Board is made up of four Columbia University students from the various schools.
+The Chair is the primary leader for the ABP.
+The Board works with the project leaders to develop their civic engagement projects and review and evaluate project proposals and recommend various levels of financial support to Student Engagement staff.

-The ABP Administrator and Co-Chairs operate the program so that students – board members, team leaders, project participants – learn about, and strive to practice the Student Engagement Civic Competencies.
+The ABP Chair and Student Engagement staff operate the program so that students – board members, team leaders, project participants – learn about, and strive to practice the Student Engagement Civic Competencies.
 They ensure that the ABP is a living laboratory for the 5 Pathways to Service, fostering the idea that we all have a responsibility to our various communities and that those who seek to serve think through and employ the form(s) of civic engagement that will best address a particular community challenge.

-The Administrator and Co-Chairs are committed to a strong student-leadership development model that fosters student creativity, independence, responsibility, program ownership and the cultivation of a healthy program culture.
+The ABP Chair and Student Engagement staff are committed to a strong student-leadership development model that fosters student creativity, independence, responsibility, program ownership and the cultivation of a healthy program culture.
 This model encourages enthusiastic, conscientious and humble service, where the students work with and learn from the individuals and communities they seek to serve.
 Lastly, they must ensure that the program operates in a way that keeps the safety of all involved at its center.

 You can reach the Chair directly via email.

 View the ABP Final Proposal Sample.pdf.